IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/CertRenewal.md

         No output is returned.
     <!--- end-tab-group --->

+!!!
+Warning "Wait approximately 1 minute before continuing"

+    The search and renew skills just run can take up to a minute to complete.
+Wait a minute before proceeding.

 7. Retrieve the certificate and verify the date was changed.

     <!--- begin-tab-group --->